Jones, Weber lead Florida St. to upset of No. 3 Louisville

-TALLAHASSEE, Fla.
-(AP) — Morgan Jones scored 26 points and pulled down 10 rebounds as Florida State stunned No. 3 Louisville 68-59 on Sunday.
+Morgan Jones scored 26 points and pulled down 10 rebounds as Florida State stunned No. 3 Louisville 68-59 on Sunday.

 Jones shot 7 of 13 from the floor and 12 of 15 from the free-throw line for the Seminoles (9-6, 8-6 Atlantic Coast Conference), recording her third double-double of the season.
 Florida State knocked off Louisville twice in the 2019-20 season when the Cardinals were ranked in the top 5 each time.

+“I just got in attack mode all game,” Jones said.
+“You just have to play hard all game.”

-Kourtney Weber scored 14 as the Seminoles used a 9-0 run in the fourth period to pull in front and hold on for the victory, which was critical toward improving their NCAA Tournament prospects.
+Kourtney Weber scored 14 and added five rebounds, including four on the offensive end, as the Seminoles used a 9-0 run in the fourth period to pull in front and hold on for the victory.
+For Florida State, which has been forced to reschedule a large chunk of its games, a victory over a top-5 team is critical toward improving its NCAA Tournament prospects.

 Dana Evans had 13 points, 10 in the second half, but shot just 5 of 21 for Louisville (20-2, 13-2).
 Olivia Cochran had 12 points and nine rebounds.
 The Cardinals were looking to secure their fourth straight ACC regular-season title, but a poor shooting game ended that opportunity.